- Organization Overview

-Be sure to link to the blog from Beijing by department of clinical pharmacy faculty member Peter Ambrose, PharmD.
+Visit My Olympic Journey by department of clinical pharmacy faculty member Peter Ambrose, PharmD.
 Peter, an expert in sports pharmacy, is at the 2008 Beijing Olympic Games as a volunteer doping control officer.
-His blog address is http://ambroseinbeijing.blogspot.com/.

 We have welcomed several faculty members since I wrote to you last.
 Danica Galonić Fujimori, PhD, a chemical biologist, is studying the enzymatic features responsible for the development of antibiotic resistance.
 Danica joins the department of pharmaceutical chemistry faculty and has a joint appointment in the UCSF School of Medicine.
 Danica earned a PhD in chemistry from the University of Illinois at Urbana-Champaign, and then worked as a postdoctoral research fellow in the department of biological chemistry and molecular pharmacology at Harvard Medical School.
 She earned her undergraduate degree in chemistry from the University of Belgrade, Serbia.
 As an indicator of subsequent honors, Danica received in 2000 the Serbian Chemical Society Award for Excellence in Undergraduate Chemistry.